8 Classical Dances of India: A Rich Cultural Heritage

 Music and Instruments

 • Pung: The Pung, a traditional Manipuri drum, plays a vital role in setting the rhythm and energy for the dance.
-Pung Cholom, a dance performed with the drum, showcases both musical and physical skill.
+Pung Cholom, a dance performed with the drum, showcases both musical and physical skills.

 • Flute: The flute is another primary instrument, adding a soothing, melodious quality that enhances the devotional atmosphere of the performance.